FRS and GMRS vs Shielded Signals

-Family Radio Service (“FRS”) and General Mobile Radio Service (“GMRS”) radios are very inexpensive and easy to purchase.
-Typically, the radios come in handheld format, although there are some mobile GMRS radios.
-(FRS does not allow for mobile radios.)
-Like CB radio, there is generally no license required to use FRS or GMRS, unless you are interested in putting up a complex GMRS system.
+Family Radio Service (FRS) and General Mobile Radio Service (GMRS) radios are popular because they are inexpensive and easy to purchase.
+Typically, these units come in a handheld format, though some mobile GMRS options exist.
+Like CB radio, there is generally no license required for FRS, and GMRS licenses are easily obtained for family use.
+However, these consumer-grade systems have significant limitations for those prioritizing security.

 Feature FRS / GMRS Radios Shielded Signals (PRaaS™)